Mircea Eliade was an exceptional Romanian thinker and writer, with a significant influence all over the world.

 Years of maturity

+Starting in 1957, Mircea Eliade settled in Chicago, as a professor of comparative history of religions at “Loyola” University.
+His reputation grew with each year and with each new work published, he became a member of illustrious institutions, he received several honorary doctorates.
 As a historian of religions, Mircea Eliade emphasized the concept of sacred space and time.
-Sacred space is in Eliade’s conception the center of the universe, while sacred time is a repetition of the elements at the origin of the world, the world considered as the “horizon” of a particular religious group.
-In this conception the archaic human beings were oriented in time and space, the modern ones would be disoriented.
-But even in modern man there would be a hidden, subconscious dimension, governed by the secret presence of profound religious symbols.
-The Department of The History of Religions at the University of Chicago is named after him, as evidence of his vast contribution to specialized literature in this field.
-At the department was followed by his assistant, Ioan Petru Culianu, another Romanian scholar of international stature.
-In the last years of his life, despite serious health problems, he continued to remain engaged with the same unique, limitless curiosity and enthusiasm.
-Mircea Eliade died at the age of 79, on April 22, 1986, in Chicago.
+Sacred space is in Eliade’s conception the center of the universe, while sacred time is a repetition of the elements from the origin of the world, the world considered as the “horizon” of a certain religious group.
+In this conception, archaic human beings were oriented in time and space, modern ones would be disoriented.
+But even in modern man there would be a hidden, subconscious dimension, governed by the secret presence of deep religious symbols.
+The Department of History of Religions at the University of Chicago is named after him, as evidence of his vast contribution to the specialized literature in this field.
+He was succeeded by his assistant, Ioan Petru Culianu, another Romanian scientist of international stature.
+In the last years of his life, despite serious health problems, he continued to remain committed with the same unique, unlimited curiosity and enthusiasm.

 Eliade, the artist

-His literary work and a fresco of existential problems in the era he lived.
-Return from Heaven (1934) and The Hooligans (1935) are semifantastic novels in which Eliade accepts the existence of an extrasensory reality.
+His literary work and a fresco of the existential problems in the era he lived in.
+The Return from Heaven (1934) and The Hooligans (1935) are semi-fantastic novels in which Eliade accepts the existence of an extrasensory reality.
 Man is in search of his own hidden forces, he is the instrument of these forces that he cannot control.
-This personal philosophy is expressed by Mircea Eliade both in memorable short stories, such as La țigănci (1959), and in the novel The Night of Sânziene (1971).
+This personal philosophy is expressed by Mircea Eliade both in his memorable short stories, such as La țigănci (1959), and in the novel Noaptea de Sânziene (1971). * Yoga: Essai sur les origines de la mystique indienne (1936)

 * Traité d’histoire des religions (1949)